 Hi!
 I’m Steph and I live in Queens, NY.
-I’ ma part time as a Research Data Analyst at ANSIRH and a research consultant to reproductive health, rights, and justice groups.
+I’m a part time as a Research Data Analyst at ANSIRH and a research consultant to reproductive health, rights, and justice groups.
 I’m a social scientist who studies abortion, a non-profit management nerd, and a pitbull rescue enthusiast.
+I also serve on the he Board of Directors of All-Options, the Advisory Council of ReproAction, and the Board of Managers of the Brush Foundation.
 If you want to learn more about my professional career path, you can see my full resume here.

 I have a Masters in Public Health, focusing specifically in reproductive health.I read academic journal articles for fun, and I especially like mixed methods research that disrupts the quantitative vs. qualitative paradigm.
 I’m committed to breaking down the silos that separate academia and advocacy so that we all have the tools and evidence we need to make change in the world.